De gebiedende wijs gebruikt de volgorde werkwoord, onderwerp, rest, met voorbeelden als Ga zitten, Doe het raam open.

 ... niet weg zonder overleg.

-(Do not leave without consulting.)
+(Do not leave without consultation.)

 Exercise 2: Multiple Choice